40 million: the number of hours employees waste each month completing HR-related tasks

-The survey results are the latest to confirm a common workplace issues: that employees dislike everyday tasks that are necessary, like reviewing their benefits.
+The survey results are the latest to confirm a common workplace issue: that employees dislike everyday tasks that are necessary, like reviewing their benefits.

 The survey found that about one in three employees say they’d rather go to the dentist, do the dishes, wait on hold or sit in traffic than complete HR tasks like submitting and approving PTO requests, reading HR benefits or compiling and submitting expense reports.

 But the Topia survey finds that the time employees take on such tasks also gets in the way of productivity.
 The problem, says CEO Shawn Farshchi, is subpar technologies that hinder getting work done and make the tasks take longer than they should.
 Nearly 60% of workers say their HR tools are disjointed, difficult, outdated and glitchy or provide a poor user experience, the survey found.